On the Uniform Computational Content of Computability Theory: Preliminaries

 \subsection{Closed Choice}

-A particularly useful multi-valued function in the Weihrauch lattice is closed choice (see \cite{GM09,BG11,BG11a,BBP12}) and it is known that many notions of computability can be calibrated using the right version of choice.
-We recall that a subset $U\In X$ of a represented space $X$ is open if its characteristic function

-is continuous, where $\IS=\{0,1\}$ is Sierpi{\'n}ski space (equipped with the topology $\{\emptyset,\{1\},\IS\}$).
-Analogously, $U$ is {\em c.e.\ open} if $\chi_U$ is computable, where $\IS$ is equipped with its Standard representation $\delta_\IS$ defined by $\delta_\IS(p):=0$ if $p(n)=0$ for all $n$ and $\delta_\IS(p):=1$, otherwise.
-Closed and {\em co-c.e.\ closed} sets $A\In X$ are sets whose complement $U:=X\setminus U$ is open and c.e.\ open, respectively (see \cite{BBP12,BP03} for more details).
-For sets $A$ of natural numbers {or} subsets $A$ of the natural numbers this leads to the usual notion of c.e.\ and co-c.e.\ sets.
-The co-c.e.\ closed subsets $A\In2^\IN$ of Cantor space are exactly the usual $\pO{1}$--classes.
+A particularly useful multi-valued function in the Weihrauch lattice is closed choice $\C_X$ (see \cite{GM09,BG11,BG11a,BBP12}); it is known that many notions of computability can be calibrated using closed choice for a suitable computable metric space $X$.
+We recall that a {\em computable metric space} $X$ is a separable metric space with a given dense sequence such that the distance function is computable on this sequence \cite{Wei00}.
+If $(B_n)_n$ is a standard enumeration of the open balls of $X$ with center from the dense subset and rational radius (including the empty ball), then an open subset $U\In X$ is called {\em c.e.\ open} if there is a computable $p\in\IN^\IN$ such that $U=\bigcup_{i=0}^\infty B_{p(i)}$.
+Correspondingly, a closed subset $A\In X$ is called {\em co-c.e.\ closed} if $X\setminus A$ is c.e.\ open \cite{BP03}.
+For subsets $A$ of the natural numbers this leads to the usual notion of c.e.\ and co-c.e.\ sets.
+The co-c.e.\ closed subsets $A\In\IN^\IN$ of Baire space are exactly the usual $\pO{1}$--classes.